-Doctors treat people with symptoms of overdose (and presumed packet rupture) with symptom-specific supportive care, including support of breathing and blood pressure, and antiseizure drugs.
-Sometimes, specific antidotes for certain drugs are available and needed.
+Doctors treat people with symptoms of overdose (and presumed packet rupture) with symptom-specific supportive care, including support of breathing and blood pressure, and antiseizure medications.
+Sometimes, specific antidotes for certain drugs, if available, are used.

-Vaginal and rectal packets should be removed by a gloved hand.
+Doctors can usually remove vaginal and rectal packets with a gloved hand.

 Body packers or stuffers who are symptom-free should be observed until they have passed all the drug packets and several packet-free stools.
 Some doctors use whole-bowel irrigation to prompt passage of the packets.
-Doctors do not do endoscopy to remove packets if people have no symptoms.
+If a person has symptoms of potential drug toxicity or overdose, doctors may need to do an endoscopy procedure to remove packets.